2. Add the GraphQL schema

 Download your server's schema

-Apollo Android requires a schema to generate typesafe models and code from your queries.
+Apollo Kotlin requires a schema to generate type-safe models and code from your queries.
 There are multiple ways to get a schema.
-For an example, you can download a json schema directly from GraphQL Playground by clicking Schema > Download in the right pane.
+For example, you can go to the SDL tab and download the raw SDL schema using Apollo Studio Sandbox.

 In this tutorial, we will use the

-apolloDownloadSchema task that is created by the plugin automatically.
+downloadApolloSchema Gradle task that is created by our plugin automatically.
 Since GraphQL supports introspection , this will work with any GraphQL endpoint that has introspection enabled.

 This will download a